inkfang/Episodic-memory-deficits-in-depression/README.md

 # Episodic-memory-deficits-in-depression

-## Introduction
- This is a repo for my project "Episodic memory deficits in depression".
+ These are the code for my manuscript "The reduction of adult neurogenesis in depression impairs the retrieval of new as well as remote episodic memory".